pedromoreira-estg/topics-css/PITCHME.md

 #HSLIDE
 ### selectors : pseudo-classes

-A pseudo-class is a keyword added to selectors to specify a special state of the selected element.
+pseudo-class is a keyword added to selectors to specify a special state of the selected element.

-* :first-child selects elements which are first-children of their parents.
+`:first-child` selects elements that are first-children of their parents.

 ```css
 selector:pseudo-class { /* style */ }